bcharp/BCMock/readme.txt

-This BCMock stuff is there for some reason.
+This BCMock stuff is only an academical exercice.
+Use it only for learning purpose.

 It's highly inspire on OCMock.
 This is also clearly myself re inventing the wheel.
 I wanted to do a "stub" and see how it can be done.